 Brown Avoid Too casual for most professional interviews

-Patterned (bold) Avoid Distracts from the conversation
+Bold Patterned Avoid Distracts from the conversation

 Black suits are worth addressing specifically.
 While black is sharp in evening contexts, it carries a formal or even somber tone in daytime interview settings.
 Unless you are interviewing for a role in fashion or a creative field where black is a cultural uniform, stick with navy or charcoal.